 - Toxic people are typically chronically negative people.
-They are often the naysayers in life, are chronic complainers or whiners, they play the victim constantly, everything is always everyone else’s fault, they are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.
+They are often the naysayers in life.
+They are the chronic complainers and whiners.
+They constantly play the victim, whereby everything is always everyone else’s fault.
+They are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.

 - They can be envious and jealous of other people.
-They don’t want to see others doing better in life or to feel better than them.
-They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior other people.
+They don’t want to see others doing better in life or to feel better than they do.
+They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior to other people.

-- They typically are the takers in a relationship as opposed to the givers.
+- They typically are the takers in a relationship versus the givers.
 A relationship with a toxic person is often one-sided and imbalanced, weighing in their direction.
-They typically talk mainly about themselves, rarely asking or truly caring about how you are or what is going on in your life.
+They typically talk about themselves, rarely asking or caring about how you are or what is going on in your life.

-- They frequently ignore, disrespect and disregard your feelings.
+- They frequently ignore, disrespect and disregard your feelings and boundaries.

-- They also can exhibit an inflated ego and will flaunt their accomplishments or show off.
+- They also can exhibit an inflated ego and will show off and flaunt their accomplishments.

-What distinguishes a toxic person from an unpleasant or negative person is that a toxic person frequently disrespects and crosses your personal boundaries, they manipulate and try to control others and they are always right.
+What distinguishes a toxic person from an unpleasant or negative person is that a toxic person frequently disrespects and crosses your personal boundaries.
+A toxic person also manipulates, attempts to control others and is always right.

-Another distinction is that when confronted on their behavior or when they’ve hurt your feelings, toxic people do not take any personal responsibility for their actions and often will turn it around onto you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
+A second distinction is that when confronted on their negative behavior, toxic people do not take any personal responsibility for their actions and often will turn the situation around on you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
 They may even give you the silent treatment or cold shoulder when confronted, making you feel like the person in the wrong.

-A toxic person can be a family member, a close friend, an acquaintance, a boyfriend/girlfriend, co-worker, boss or marriage partner.
+A toxic person can be a family member, a close friend, an acquaintance, a boyfriend/girlfriend, co-worker, boss or partner.
 They exist everywhere.
-These kinds of people can infect our lives with sheer poison, and can impact our own ability to be happy.
+These kinds of people can infect our lives with poison and can impact our ability to be happy.

-Do you ever feel this way around certain people in your life?
-Is there anyone in your life now that makes you feel much worse rather than better and is doing more harm than good in your life?
+Do you ever feel this way around certain people?
+Is there anyone in your life that makes you feel worse rather than better and is doing more harm than good?

-A relationship with a toxic person is highly destructive to our own well-being and happiness and can take over our lives.
-If you can relate to this feeling, read on to find out what you can do about it.
+A relationship with a toxic person is highly destructive to our well-being and happiness and can negatively impact our lives.
+If you can relate to this feeling, read on to find out how to deal with toxic people.

 Set Personal Boundaries and Limits

-When the toxic person is a close family member or someone from whom we may not easily be able to walk away, we have a couple options:
+When the toxic person is a close family member or someone from whom we may not easily be able to walk away, we have a few options:

-2. We can also and alternatively directly state, that is not acceptable treatment towards me, I do not accept what you are saying to me right now, or that hurts me, and I am going to exit from this conversation and then walk away.
+2. We can alternatively directly state – that is not acceptable treatment, I do not accept how you are specking to me, or that hurts me, and I am going to exit from this conversation – and then walk away.
 That is also setting a personal boundary.
-If the person presses you to continue to engage in the conversation, be firm and tell them you are not willing to talk until they can be respectful, remove yourself from the room and end it there.
+If the person presses you to continue to engage in the conversation, be firm and tell them you are not willing to talk until they can be respectful, then remove yourself from the room and end it there.
 Do not let them take control; take control of the situation yourself.

-Also, do not engage in an argument or confrontation.
-That will only cause the person to retaliate and it will make things much worse for you.
-Simply set the limit and walk away.
-Setting boundaries is a way to show our self-respect and to preserve our self-esteem and good feelings about ourselves.
-It is drawing a line between what is OK and what is not OK.
+3. Do not engage in an argument or confrontation.
+This will only cause the person to retaliate and it will make things much worse for you.
+Simply set a limit and walk away.
+Setting boundaries is a way to communicate self-respect and to preserve self-esteem.
+Boundaries draw a definitive line between what is acceptable treatment and what is unacceptable treatment.
 We do not have to accept poor treatment, nor should we.

 Remove the Toxic Person From Your Life

-Another option is to remove yourself and sever the friendship or relationship entirely.
-Easier said than done, I know, but sometimes, this is the only option left, especially if you have tried everything else including trying to talk to the person, reason with the person and trying to get them to change their behavior or treatment of you.
+Another option is to remove yourself and sever the friendship or relationship.
+Easier said than done, but sometimes, this is the only option left – especially if you have tried everything else including trying to talk to the person, reason with the person and get them to change their behavior and treatment of you.

-With a lover, there is less of a commitment involved than with a marriage, and it can be a little easier to sever ties, depending on the level of involvement and length of time together.
-But you should ask yourself the same question I posed above, again, being 100% honest with yourself.
+With a lover, there is less of a commitment involved than in a marriage, and it can be a little easier to sever ties, depending on the level of involvement and length of time together.
+But you should still; ask yourself the same question posed above, again, being 100% honest with yourself.

-And sometimes, we may even have to sever a relationship with an extremely toxic family member.
-Sometimes this is the only recourse when everything else has been tried, and when the toxicity of that relationship is ruining your life.
-And when I say ruining your life, I mean literally.
-What I mean is when the toxic person is severely impacting your own mental health, financial stability, your livelihood or career and job stability, your marriage, your friendships, or any other important aspect of your life that is going down the tubes because of that person.
+What I mean by that is when the toxic person is severely impacting your mental health, financial stability, your livelihood, career or job stability, your marriage, your friendships, or any other important aspect of your life.
 It is time to sever the relationship.
-It is hard when it comes to family members, but sometimes there is just no other recourse.
+It is especially hard when it comes to family members, but sometimes there is no other recourse.

-In sum, your well-being, mental stability and ability to be free from people who drag you down as opposed to lift you up is very important and vital to your happiness.
-Over recent years, I have deliberately and purposely been taking steps to recognize and immediately avoid and remove all toxic people from my own life, which is a large factor that has contributed to my overall happiness today.
+In sum, your well-being, your mental stability and your ability to be free from people who drag you down versus lifting you up is important and vital to your happiness.
+Over recent years, I have deliberately taken steps to recognize, avoid and remove toxic people from my own life, which is a factor that has contributed to my happiness today.

-For more information on identifying and dealing with toxic people, here is a great resource: How to Cut Toxic People From Your Life.
+For more information on identifying and dealing with toxic people, here is an excellent resource: How to Cut Toxic People From Your Life.

-Here’s to limiting and removing toxicity from your life and to your happiness!
+So, here’s to limiting and/or removing toxicity from your life and here’s to your happiness!